Learn about the most common AppMon concepts and features. For the full definition, click the term name in the list below.

 Monitor and manage transaction performance for separate applications, or make a logical separation automatically by host / web application ID, or manually by using entities such as URI pattern or PurePath entry point.

-A lost and found transaction is an executed SubPath of a Transaction that have not been linked to it's parent SubPath.
+AppMon 2018 April and later A lost and found transaction is an executed SubPath of a Transaction, which is not linked to its parent SubPath.

 Measures in AppMon are metrics, or data points, collected and recorded in the AppMon Performance Warehouse either periodically or based on transactions.
 Measures are used for long-term charting, trend analysis, and as the basis for configuring incidents.